 During Richard Butt’s time various commissions were undertaken, in particular from David Lord, Rory Boyle and Paul Spicer’s “Darling of the World” which was given its first performance on 13 December 1986 in Birmingham Cathedral in a concert which included Britten’s St. Nicolas.

-Paul Spicer quickly developed the Choir further and the name was changed from the Birmingham Bach Society to the Birmingham Bach Choir shortly after Paul’s arrival.
-Whilst the Bach and Baroque traditions have continued under Paul, the repertoire has also extended further into twentieth century English and European music particularly Benjamin Britten, Edward Elgar, Gerald Finzi, Herbert Howells, John Joubert, Frank Martin, Peter Warlock and others.
-New works were commissioned from Aaron Jay Kernis and Eleanor Alberga.
+The Choir changed its name from the Birmingham Bach Society to the Birmingham Bach Choir shortly after Paul’s arrival.
+Whilst the Bach and Baroque traditions have continued under Paul, the repertoire has also extended further into twentieth century and contemporary English and European music particularly works by Benjamin Britten, Edward Elgar, Gerald Finzi, Herbert Howells, John Joubert, Frank Martin, Peter Warlock, James MacMillan, Eric Whitacre and others.
+New works have been commissioned from Aaron Jay Kernis and Eleanor Alberga.
 During this period the Choir also gave the first performance in the Midlands of JS Bach’s St Mark Passion (in Lichfield Cathedral, 2017).